biazhong/test/files/A Demo Application.md

 ## 2 🔧 Using PyPRS to Solve the Problem

 In this demo application, all the built-in procedures and a custom procedure, namely the equal allocation procedure, are applied to solve the throughput maximization problem.
+This demo application is conducted on ....

 To use PyPRS, users need the **alternatives information file** and **simulation function file**.
 Download these files directly by clicking the following link: